linancn/sequelize-auto-json/README.md

       -p, --port        Port number for database.
       -c, --config      JSON file for Sequelize's constructor "options" flag object as defined here: https://sequelize.readthedocs.org/en/latest/api/sequelize/
       -o, --output      What directory to place the models.
-      -e, --dialect     The dialect/engine that you're using: postgres, mysql, sqlite -a, --additional  Path to a json file containing model definitions (for all tables) which are to be defined within a model's configuration parameter.
+      -e, --dialect     The dialect/engine that you're using: postgres, mysql, sqlite, mssql -a, --additional  Path to a json file containing model definitions (for all tables) which are to be defined within a model's configuration parameter.
 For more info: https://sequelize.readthedocs.org/en/latest/docs/models-definition/#configuration
       -t, --tables      Comma-separated names of tables to import -T, --skip-tables Comma-separated names of tables to skip